How Can a Paternity Test Protect a Father’s Rights?

 Paternity Test Can Show a Father Has Rights to Parental Responsibilities

 In many family situations involving minor children, the alleged father may not have proof that he is the biological father of the children.
 The Illinois Parentage Act defines an alleged father as “a man who alleges himself to be, or is alleged to be, the biological father or a possible biological father of a child, but whose paternity has not been established.”
-An alleged father is a term that is distinct from a “presumed” or “acknowledged” father since the latter designations afford a father the ability to seek parental responsibilities according to Illinois law.
+An alleged father is a term that is distinct from a “presumed” or “acknowledged” father, since the latter designations afford a father the ability to seek parental responsibilities according to Illinois law.

 If you are only the alleged father of the child, you will not be eligible for child custody.
 What does this mean in practical terms?
-Under the Illinois Marriage and Dissolution of Marriage Act (IMDMA), parents can share parental responsibilities—which include significant decision-making responsibilities for the child and parenting time.
+Under the Illinois Marriage and Dissolution of Marriage Act (IMDMA), parents can share parental responsibilities, which include significant decision-making responsibilities for the child and parenting time.

-However, in order for the father to be eligible for parental responsibilities, he will need to be able to show that he has rights to parental responsibilities as one of the parents of the child.
+However, in order for the father to be eligible for parental responsibilities, he will need to be able to show that he has the right to parental responsibilities as one of the parents of the child.
 When paternity is in question, or when the father is only the alleged father of the child, he will need to prove paternity before he can exercise his rights to have parental responsibilities.

 Genetic Testing Can Give a Father the Right to Parental Responsibilities Under Illinois Law